CommonAccord/Cmacc-Org/Doc/G/TechContracts/SaaS/ToS-wSubs/README.md

 4.5.Ti={_De-Identified_Data}

-4.5.sec=Notwithstanding the provisions above of this Article {4.Xnum}, {_Provider} may use, reproduce, sell, publicize, or otherwise exploit {_De-Identified_Data} (as defined below) in any way, in its sole discretion, including without limitation aggregated with data from other {_Customers}. (“{Def.De-Identified_Data.Target}” refers to {_Customer_Data} with the following removed: information that identifies or could reasonably be used to identify an individual person, a household, a {_Customer’s_Client}, or {_Customer}.)
+4.5.sec=Notwithstanding the provisions above of this Article {4.Xnum}, {_Provider} may use, reproduce, sell, publicize, or otherwise exploit {_De-Identified_Data} (as defined below) in any way, in its sole discretion, including without limitation aggregated with data from other {_Customers}. (“{DefT.De-Identified_Data}” refers to {_Customer_Data} with the following removed: information that identifies or could reasonably be used to identify an individual person, a household, a {_Customer’s_Client}, or {_Customer}.)

 4.6.Ti=Erasure